Lugribossk/simple-dashboard/README.md

 Name|Default|Description
 ---|---|---
 type||`statusio`
-id|None|Status.io's ID for the service you want to check, e.g. `536beeeafd254d60080002ae` for Tutum.
-There doesn't seem to be an easy way to find this yourself, but you can probably get it by asking customer support for the service you want to check. link|None|Link to the service's status page, e.g. ``http://status.tutum.co`.
+id||Status.io's ID for the service you want to check, e.g. `536beeeafd254d60080002ae` for Tutum.
+There doesn't seem to be an easy way to find this yourself, but you can probably get it by asking customer support for the service you want to check. link||Link to the service's status page, e.g. ``http://status.tutum.co`.

 ### Tutum.co service
 Status of a [Tutum.co](http://tutum.co) service.